Abell 569

 Abell 569 is a galaxy cluster in the northern constellation of Lynx.
 It is organized into two primary condensations that are separated by about 1.5 Mpc, and is probably a member of the Perseus Supercluster.
 The brightest galaxy in the cluster is NGC 2329, a giant elliptical galaxy of type D that is associated with a radio and X-ray source.

+Abell 569 is a galaxy cluster located in the Supercluster 32 (SCL 32) along with 3 other members namely, Abell 568, Abell 581 and Abell 599 using estimated redshifts.